-In 58% of the communities, normal daily water needs were reported to be up to 20 litres for each person per diem (Figure 5.3(a)), which is consistent with the bench mark of reasonable access to clean drinking water, defined by WHO and UNICEF.
+In 58% of the communities, normal daily water needs were reported to be up to 20 litres for each person per day (Figure 5.3(a)), which is consistent with the bench mark of reasonable access to clean drinking water, defined by WHO and UNICEF (Oldfield, 2006).
+Field data (Figure 5.3(b), Segments B and D)) show that over 49 communities are receiving water quantities that are permanently or seasonally less than their needs.